benstigsen/benstigsen/README.md

 My name is Benjamin, I'm a 20 year-old hobbyist programmer, living in Denmark.

-I'm currently on my 3rd year (2021) studying for the [Higher Technical Examination Programme](https://en.m.wikipedia.org/wiki/Higher_Technical_Examination_Programme) (HTX).

 I love to learn and create!
-My current focus is to create small, lightweight and efficient software.
+My current focus is to create small, lightweight and efficient software and tools.

 I'm still trying to figure out if I want to be a game, software or web developer, or if I want to be a teacher.